AndreWohnsland/andrewohnsland.github.io/README.md

 WHITELIST=yourwebdomainadress
 ```

 You can use the `.env.default` as starting point for your .env file.
-Yust create a copy and rename it to `.env`.
+Create a copy and rename it to `.env`.
 The whitelist can also be a list of domains, separated by a single whitespace (" ").

 The same applies to your `.env` files for the frontend / client.
-The default `.env.development` file contains the adress of the api, this will probably be different in your `.env.production` file, later when running on different servers.
+The default `.env.development` file contains the address of the api, this will probably be different in your `.env.production` file, later when running on different servers.

 After that you can run both (be sure to be in the main folder), server and backend with: